CCIT Special Applications Policy

 CCIT Staff Responsibilities

-CCIT will notify the contact regarding the denial or approval of requests within five working days of our receipt and acknowledgement of the request.
+CCIT will notify the contact regarding the denial or approval of requests within ten working days of our receipt and acknowledgement of the request.
 A meeting between CCIT and the Mines sponsor, or instructor, may be required to discuss special considerations or unique configurations.
 If the special use software is installed, CCIT will provide the contacts with any necessary system information, requirements or restrictions (if any) placed on the software use and the duration of the installation.

 - Does your software run on the Operating Systems currently installed on the systems in the room you would like to use?